 - Secure Fixed Interest Rates: USDA loans are very affordable thanks to low 30 year fixed interest rates, ensuring your mortgage payments will not change each month.

-- No Prepayment Penalty: Sell your home or pay off your mortgage at anytime without worrying about an early payoff penalty charge.
+- No Prepayment Penalty: Sell your home, move or pay off your mortgage at any time without worrying about an early payoff penalty charge.

 - No Education Requirements: Many first-time buyer programs require a special class or certificate before you can apply, not the USDA loan.
-Call ph: 800-691-8826 to get pre-approved and start shopping for a home all in the same day.
+Call Ph: 800-691-8826 to get pre-approved and start shopping for a home all on the same day.

 - No Home Purchase Price Limit: Many loan programs (like FHA, Conventional) have loan amount limits, not the USDA loan.
 Instead, home buyers qualify based on their debt to income ratios.
 USDA generally limits housing expenses to not exceed 30% of the applicant’s gross monthly income.